 - Be sure the committee understands the Equity Advisor role in the search, particularly regarding the search plan, applicant pool, short list, and search report

-- Review information on the “Guidelines for Departmental Policy: Creating and Effective Faculty Search Process” document – committees should address all areas before the search begins
+- Review information in the Senate Search Guide – committees should address all areas before the search begins

-- Discuss research on selection bias and how to protect against it with carefully designed outreach and evaluation processes (Resources on Diversity and Countering Bias cites research)
+- Discuss research on selection bias and how to protect against it with carefully designed outreach and evaluation processes (Evidence-Based Data Findings to Support Faculty Searches, Climate, and Retention)

 - Suggest effective outreach methods to increase the diversity of the applicant pool

 - Participate in outreach activities as much as possible

 - Ensure that contributions to diversity are a component of the selection criteria (recommend that all short list candidates are asked about their potential to contribute to equity and inclusion at Berkeley during their "chalk talk" or other relevant interview session)